 Moby Corse - the ferry with a fin

-Finding myself in the beautiful Corsican town of Bastia, photo blog link at the end of this blog, my onward journey would take me to the Italian port of Genoa; a 7hr ferry ride aboard Moby Corse -an unusual looking ferry with an almighty towering funnel resembling the fin of a marine animal.
+Finding myself in the beautiful Corsican town of Bastia and needing to get too the Italian port of Genoa, my onward journey would take me aboard Moby Corse - an unusual looking ferry with an almighty towering funnel resembling the fin of a marine animal.

-Many in the UK will remember this vessel as the Dana Anglia which first entered service in 1978 and more recently Pont Abbe of Brittany Ferries.
+Many in the UK will remember this vessel as the former Scandinavian Seaways Dana Anglia & DFDS Seaways Duke of Scandinavia which first entered service in 1978.

-My last journey aboard this vessel was in 2006 when she operated for Brittany Ferries in which I undertook an overnight journey aboard this vessel as Pont Abbe from Portsmouth to Cherbourg, France.
+My last journey aboard this vessel was in 2006 when she operated for Brittany Ferries as Pont L' Abbé in which I undertook an overnight journey from Portsmouth to Cherbourg, France - my YouTube vlog at the end of this blog.

-Let's see how she has been changed to suit the needs of this Mediterranean voyage.
+Let's see how she has been changed to suit the needs of the customer for this Mediterranean voyage.

 Grab a cuppa, curl up and relax as I to take you aboard Moby Corse for a cruise from Bastia to Genoa.